-Let’s face it: fasting is usually not a fun experience.
+Let’s face it: fasting is not usually a fun or pleasant experience.
 It is often accompanied by headaches, bad breath, and weariness of body and mind.
-Some may romanticize it as a great spiritual experience—and there can be great spiritual experiences associated with it—but for most of us it is not an enjoyable practice in itself.
+Some may romanticize it as a great spiritual experience—and there can certainly be great spiritual experiences associated with it—but for many of us it is not an enjoyable practice in itself.

 Why would anyone want to abstain from food?
 For that matter, why engage in any spiritual discipline?
 In part, it comes down to the nature of discipline: short term pain/discomfort for long term benefits.